|

 ever

-At first they filled the sound stage tavern with smoke for haze, but after 20 minutes it was decided it either wasn't practical or it didn't work for the frame composition or such, and they stopped using it.
+At first they filled the tavern with smoke for haze, but after 20 minutes it was decided it either wasn't practical or it didn't work for the lighting or frame composition or such, and they stopped using it.

-There are several scenes we shot for the bar set, and in the majority of them I should be quite visible just beyond the principals.
+There are several scenes we shot for the bar set, and in the majority of them I felt I might be visible just beyond the principals, though most likely very soft-focused.

 As the evening wore on, the air on the set eventually got very very close, hot and stuffy, to the point I began not merely to drowse but slightly visibly hallucinate.